Tweak your Aerobic Exercise Routine to Boost Well-Being

 Which exercise?

 In the past, swimming was billed as the best all-around exercise, and as being low-impact.
 However both claims are exaggerated.
-Swimming is easy on the knee joints, but is not necessarily safe for arthritic hips.
+Swimming is easy on the knee joints, but is not necessarily safe for an arthritic hip, like mine.

 For skeletal health, it's recommended that women over the age of 50 include some weight-bearing exercise, like walking, in their daily routines.
 Although swimming is a great aerobic exercise, it does not qualify as weight-bearing.